★ Tip: Use Frames to organize your Storage.

 These tiers are organized from lowest to highest.

-Four comfort levels, ranging from No home to Nice, were shown off in the Nintendo Treehouse presentation for Pokopia.
+There are six comfort levels for the Pokemon that you befriennd.
 Upon getting a more suitable home, a Pokemon's comfort level can go up a tier.

 You can easily check the comfort level of any Pokemon by going up to them and asking, "How's your comfort level?"
 This is a good way to check the comfort level of an individual Pokemon.